Looking for the yummiest and best spots for ice cream in Pasadena, California?

 Vegan options are available.

 Bloomfield Creamery | 1727 E Washington Blvd, Pasadena (Google Map It)

 8. Fair Oaks Pharmacy and Soda Fountain

-Purely the nostalgia of the Fair Oaks Pharmacy and Soda Fountain can’t be ignored.
+The nostalgia of the Fair Oaks Pharmacy and Soda Fountain cannot be ignored.
 It is a novelty.
 This is a great spot for the family to bring the kiddos for some ice cream and old-school retro vibes.
 It’s been a South Pasadena landmark since 1915.

-Get a spot at the soda fountain counter and feel like a kid again or give your kid that old-school experience.
+Get a spot at the soda fountain counter, feel like a kid again, or give your kid that old-school experience.

 What to get?
-You’ll find your basic ice cream menu here scooped cream, milkshakes, and malts.
+You’ll find an ice cream menu here of scooped ice cream, sundaes, milkshakes, and malts.
 I’m partial to the ice cream floats.

 Check out the top things to do and see in the City of Roses.
 Go shopping in Old Town Pasadena, explore our Botanical gardens, visit a museum, and more.

 21 Choices is not ice cream but frozen yogurt.
 I just had to add it to this list.
 It is possibly the best-frozen yogurt around, especially if you get the French Vanilla flavor.
 It’s like having ice cream but not.